 Whilst it’s a fascinating theory, studies since then have shown that the timing of sex in relation to ovulation doesn’t actually influence whether you conceive a boy or a girl.2

 Whether you are interested in conceiving a boy or a girl, it’s still important to remember that there are only a few days in every cycle when you can get pregnant.
 Clearblue Digital Ovulation Tests identifies your 2 most fertile days so you can be confident you are trying at the right time.

 And the Clearblue Advanced Ovulation Test typically identifies 4 or more fertile days giving you more opportunities to get pregnant.3

 Shettles also suggested that the sexual position at the time of the father’s orgasm may help the chances of conceiving a boy or girl.
 Deep penetration, for example doggy style, means the male sperm that can swim faster start their race closer to the cervix and are more likely to reach the egg first, resulting in a boy.
-To try and conceive a girl, Shettles suggested avoiding deep penetration, favouring the missionary position.
+To try and conceive a girl, Shettles suggested avoiding deep penetration, favoring the missionary position.